 From the Museum to the Classroom!

-Thanks to a grant from the Institute of Museum and Library Services (IMLS), The National Civil War Museum is launching a campaign to bring our museum to classrooms around the country.
-For a limited time, we are offering free Skype presentations to school groups now through June 1, 2013.
+The National Civil War Museum is launching a campaign to bring our museum to classrooms around the country.
+For more information about Skype presentations to school groups, please email info@NationalCivilWarMuseum.org.